broxus/locklift/README.md

 transactions to contracts through wallet contract.

-This class extends the basic `Contract` functionality by adding special `runTarget` method, which allows to interact with another contracts, by sending internal message from "Account" contract.
+This class extends the basic `Contract` functionality by adding special `runTarget` method, which allows interaction with other contracts, by sending internal messages from "Account" contract.
 It encodes the specified method + params into the internal message, according to the target contract's ABI and call the Account's external method.